Sharkpb8/Omega_AI/README.md

 ## Project Overview
-This project is a application writen in Python and is used to predict a price of house based on given attributes in a web UI.
+This project is a application writen in Python and is used to predict a price of house based on given attributes in a react web UI.

 ## Application Architecture